treyhunner/pyohio2024/outline-idea.md

 ---

-Disclaimer:

-I am not:

-- A neurologist
-- A cognitive scientist
-- A psychologist
-- A philosopher
-- An economist

----

-Code of Conduct work group relations:

-- I didn't intend that
-- I did say/do that, but look at what they said/did

-Text communication is a low bandwidth medium.
-It's often challenging to convey our intended meaning and to understand someone's intended meaning through written words than it is by sitting face-to-face.

-I can't say this for sure, but I suspect that many issues that are presented to code of conduct teams wouldn't be CoC issues if at least some of the parties involved put in the effort to sincerely understand and appreciate the harm that was caused and attempt to make ammends.

-You don't really need to believe in free will or the ownership of one's actions to sincerely apologize.
-Acknowledging harm, expressing empathy, and signaling a desire to change your future actions for the better all fit pretty nicely into a world little to no free will.

----

 300 years from now, which of my actions will look absurd?

 Which of my actions will look immoral or naive?